-Published May 2017
+Published May 2020

 The following pie chart shows world consumption of polyisoprene elastomers:

-Tires and tire products continued to dominate consumption of polyisoprene elastomers in 2016.
-Mechanical rubber goods assumed the second position at 12% of global consumption, followed by medical applications (8%), footwear (4%), and other items (5%).
-Medical applications will continue to have the fastest consumption growth during 2016–21.
+Tires and tire products continue to dominate world consumption for polyisoprene elastomers at nearly three-fourths of total world consumption.
+Mechanical rubber goods assumed the second position, followed by medical applications, footwear, and other uses.
+Medical/health applications will continue to have the fastest consumption growth during the forecast period.

 For more detailed information, see the table of contents, shown below.

 IHS Markit’s Chemical Economics Handbook –Polyisoprene Elastomers is the comprehensive and trusted guide for anyone seeking information on this industry.
 This latest report details global and regional information, including